-The business result in 2023 was marked by Croatia's entry into the Eurozone and the Schengen area, which had a positive impact on the Croatian economy.
-However, 2023 was also marked by geopolitical turmoil, the escalation of war conflicts between Israel and Palestine in addition to the already existing war in Ukraine, which marked the growth of raw material costs and production costs.
-War conflicts contributed to negative consequences for the entire global economy.
-Despite the very unfavourable circumstances and the impact of the crisis on global and local flows of goods, long-term and strong relationships with suppliers contributed to stable business.
-The Company managed to avoid interruptions or significant delays in production and ensured an uninterrupted supply of the market with the requested products.
+2024 was marked by the successful acquisition of additional milling operations, the continuation of the war in Israel and Ukraine, which continued to increase the cost of raw materials and production costs.
+The conflicts of war contributed to negative consequences for the entire global economy.
+Despite very unfavourable circumstances and the impact of the crisis on global and local flows of goods, long-term and strong relationships with suppliers contributed to stable business.
+The company managed to avoid interruptions or significant delays in production and ensured an uninterrupted supply of the market with demanded products.